minnojs/minno-quest/docs/basics/variables.md

 Task    | Description
 ------- | -----------
-PIP     | The task object holds all trial logs: `current.logs`. piQuest | The task object holds all questions: `current.questions`.
+miTime     | The task object holds all trial logs: `current.logs`. miQuest | The task object holds all questions: `current.questions`.

 ### Local Variables (local & meta)
 The variables that we've discussed so far are relevant for whole tasks or even whole studies.